Australian rules football in Germany: Hamburg Dockers

 The Hamburg club formed in 2003 by Fabian Cordts, joining the AFLG in that season.
 The club considered a number of names, including the Hamburg Foxes, but being located in Germany's largest port city eventually settled on the name Hamburg Dockers.
 Ironically, they wore the jumpers of the Fremantle Dockers' biggest traditional rivals, the West Coast Eagles, for the first two years of existence, finally receiving a set of Fremantle's all-purple alternative jumpers for the 2005 season.

 The Hamburg Football Club went through its first two seasons in the AFLG winless, but started their 2005 campaign in fine fashion with their first-ever win - a 155–23 away drubbing of the Düsseldorf Lions, becoming a strong footballing outfit over the course of their third season.

 After a year off in 2010, the Dockers came back for the 2011 AFLG Season.
-A rebuilt team, plenty of new talent at the old turf in Stadtpark with 2 big victories at the end of the 2011 season defeating the Frankfurt Redbacks and Stuttgart Emus.
+Their rebuilt team saw two victories at the end of the 2011 season, defeating the Frankfurt Redbacks and Stuttgart Emus.